pauldambra/pauldambra.github.io/_posts/2018-03-15-serverless-part-four.md

 # The Lambda...

-... is again a simple composition root to allow unit testing without the external dependencies.
+... is again a composition root to allow unit testing without the external dependencies.

 ```js
 const mapDomainEvent = require('./destinations/location-validation/dynamoDbMap')